Autism and education

 • understanding a child or young person's view of autism.

-For advice and support on educational rights and entitlements for parents and carers of autistic children contact:
+For educational rights and entitlements support for parents and carers contact: